communication

 Oh, everyone knows what I do,” she said.
 “I’m in computers.”
 Oh.
 Well that cleared it up.

-I eventually found out that Megan was a headhunter & place technically savvy people (a.k.a.
+I eventually found out that Megan was a headhunter and place technically savvy people (a.k.a.
 “Techies”) in corporate IT positions.
-She was looking to meet Techies & corporate human resource persons who were looking to hire Techies.
+She was looking to meet Techies and corporate human resource persons who were looking to hire Techies.
 Aaahhh.

 That made more sense, didn’t it?
 Megan made a classic mistake when she attended our networking meetings.